Contact & Map

 Pay it Forward is a creative social enterprise made up of a collective of artists, crafters and designers.
 We run the shop as a co-operative, which means ideally, we all contribute to it's success and foster a sense of community between members.

 We started with fifteen founding designers who worked on getting the store up and running.
 We have now extended to 45 plus designers and artisans who are involved in this exciting social enterprise.

 As a co-op, we do have more involvement from our members as opposed to sending your stock to a normal retail shop.
 Our designers take responsibility for rotating their own stock, keeping things looking fresh and keeping abreast of our news and happenings.

 You get your lovely stuff stocked in a bricks and mortar shop.
 No joining fees or ongoing costs to you.
 You are included in the website, and promoted on our

 pages.
 You get support and guidance from other members and the occasional social event thrown in and many more benefits.

 lease use the form to register your interest.
 Please note, all artisans selling through Pay It Forward must live in the Canterbury area.
 The curating team usually meet once per term to look at all submissions.
-It's a really really good idea to come and visit the shop before applying, if at all possible, to get an idea of who we are.
+It's a good idea to come and visit the shop before applying if at all possible, to get an idea of who we are.

 Pay it Forward Application Form